 Write your content without thinking about editing, formatting and SEO.
 Worrying about making it SEO friendly while you are crafting the piece will slow you down.

 Once you have your content written, now create a title that makes it stand out.
 This is usually the hardest part of writing which is why I recommend you leave it until the end.
 If you start with the title, you may never get to the body of the content.
 Plus many times, the title changes after the content is written, organized and edited.

-Your title should contain your keyword phase and provide the reader information on what the value of the content will be.
-It should also be unique for each page or post.
+- Be unique for each page or post.
 If you are using WordPress, your content title will naturally use the H1 heading tag.

 Stay away from titles that are click-bait.
 Nothing is more frustrating that clicking on a title and the post doesn’t fulfill the need.
 Tell readers what to expect and deliver on those expectations.

 Write for scanning, not reading

 Focus on the readability of the content.
 Content structure is important both to readers and to search engines.
 Break your content into short sections using headlines and sub-headers.
 Add your keywords to your headers and sub-headers, but remember to not abuse this to game the system.

 Most people now scan content looking for words and phrases that catch their attention rather than read the copy word for word.
 Write your blog posts using formatting techniques to make it easy to get the context without having to read every word.

 - Use headlines and bullets to break up your content for easier scanning;